North–south research partnerships

-North–south research partnerships consist of collaborations between researchers from countries in the global north and the global south.
+North–south research partnerships consist of collaborations between researchers from countries in the Global North and Global South.
 By establishing equal partnerships in north–south research, economic, social and cultural boundaries can be overcome.
 Such partnerships can address and enable research of issues in dynamic and complex contexts, as well as deal with uncertainties.
 Moreover, such research cooperation allows different perspectives to be taken into account to explore issues that are strongly value driven or linked to conflicting interests and power claims.
 So north–south research partnerships provide new insights in the transition towards sustainable development and facilitate the development of solutions to local and global challenges.

 History

 For centuries, people have embarked on voyages of discovery and exploration.
 In the beginning, such voyages were motivated by the ambition to establish new colonies and extend trade relations.
 Decolonization gave rise, in the mid-20th century, to the idea of development in cooperation.
 Research centres were established in developing countries to support and promote knowledge and technology transfer.

 Debate around sustainable development in the 1990s led to the expansion of initiatives with an initial focus on economic development to include socio-ecological considerations.
 Warnings from the research community contributed significantly to this paradigm shift (cf. Brundtland Report).
 However, this change in direction also called for new approaches in research, including interdisciplinary and transdisciplinary methods and initiatives that sought to understand the complexity of global problems and develop appropriate and relevant solutions.
 To comprehensively attempt to understand global challenges, these must also be studied and understood from the perspective of developing countries.
 Doing so effectively requires the strengthening of research networks in countries of the global south and equality in partnerships with researchers from these countries.
 Such cooperation, on equal terms, is currently also one of the demands laid out in anti- and decolonization debates.
 North–south research partnerships also have an important role to play in connecting research and development cooperation.